How much does it cost to install stone siding?

 Stone siding is relatively low maintenance.
 The exact cleaning depends on the stone siding type.
 In general, use a bristle brush, water, and a pH-neutral cleaner to clean stone siding.
 Avoid pressure washers and materials that contain acid because these can damage some types.
 If you choose a manufactured material, follow the manufacturer’s instructions for cleaning and care because they may differ.

 Brick and stone exteriors provide two different types of siding.
 Most brick siding is added to a wood frame home, but a home could be built from bricks.
 Bricks are sturdy, long-lasting, and timeless.
 You can paint brick to change the look and feel of the home completely.
 Stone has the same characteristics but is sometimes more expensive.
 Stone veneer is a great option for homeowners who want the look of stone but not the cost.
 Both choices are flame and insect resistant, hold up well in all kinds of weather, but each lends its own look and feel.
 Brick homes are more traditional, while a stone home is more versatile.
 Stone is generally more textured and is often used only as an accent, such as columns or just the front of the home.
 Natural stone can be installed at the cost of $9 to $15 a square foot.
-Stone veneer can be used to create a stone look and will cost $7 to $12 per sq.ft. compared to brick siding at $7 to $16 per sq.ft.
+Stone veneer creates a stone look and costs $7 to $12 per sq.ft. compared to brick siding at $9 to $17 per sq.ft.

 Stone chimneys are very popular because they are charming and long-lasting.
 Adding a stone chimney can be expensive at $4,000 to $8,000.
 A large chunk of the costs of this project has to do with the labor.
 Masonry takes time and costs $80 to $90 per foot.
 However, the rewards for this type of addition are many, including the warmth it provides, the ambiance, and the ROI should you decide to sell in the future.